kibs-tech/kibs-tech.github.io/small-business-retainer.md

 Programming is never ending.
-There's always something that seems to meed doing and that can make it really expensive!
-Sticking to the monthly retainer package will constrain your spending and help prioritize what work really needs doing.
+There's always something that seems to need doing and that can make it really expensive!
+Sticking to the monthly retainer package will help constrain your spending and perhaps more importantly encourage you to prioritize what work really needs doing.